-In order to address this topic, and at the same align our study with works outside the IS domain arguing that individual experience is a key determinant of human error (Frese and Keith 2015; Sanjram and Khan 2011), we focus on two distinct forms of system use that evolve over time; a use history that consists of related or unrelated features.
+In order to address this topic, and at the same align our study with works arguing that individual experience is a key determinant of human error (Frese and Keith 2015; Sanjram and Khan 2011), we focus on two distinct forms of system use that evolve over time; a use history that consists of related or unrelated features.
 We propose that these two forms of system use produce diverse attentional requirements, and accordingly differentially impact the frequency of omission errors that users commit during system use.
 We explain these concepts in the next section, where we outline our proposed model.

 4 A Proposed Model on Omission Error During Post-Adoptive System Use

 In this section, we outline our research model and hypotheses.
-In particular, we examine how, 1) the different forms of system use over time, and 2) the amount of variation the tasks that users have to perform, can potentially explain the frequency of omission errors that users commit, given the strain that these two factors place on an individual’s attentional ability.
-By examining the potential impact of the evolving patterns of system use on human error, we join the recent call by Benlian (2015) for additional research on how the changing patterns of system use over time can influence performance outcomes.
-Accordingly, our choice to study the effects of task variation on the frequency of omission errors that users perform is grounded upon the established finding that task characteristics significantly impact the propensity for human error (Bolton 2017).
+In particular, we examine how, 1) the diverse patterns of system use as they evolve over time, and 2) the amount of variation in the tasks that users have to perform, can potentially explain the frequency of omission errors that users commit, given the strain that these two factors place on an individual’s attentional ability.
+By pursuing 1), we join the call by Benlian (2015) for additional research on how the changing patterns of system use over time can influence performance outcomes.
+Accordingly, our choice to study the effects of task variation on the frequency of omission errors that users perform is grounded upon existing studies showing that task characteristics significantly impact the propensity for human error (Bolton 2017).
 We explain this argument in more detail in the following sub-sections, where we outline our research hypotheses.

 4.1 Related and Unrelated Feature Use History